dpbench/dpbench/tools/README.md

 All tools can be used as long as their corner cases are identified, their impact observed, and either removed or explained in reports.

+Most tools are packaged with common operating systems, but some still require to be built by hand, and for this reason a build procedure is provided here for some of them.
+An easy way to build them all at once is to execute the `build-all.sh` script from the `tools` directory, which will deliver all binaries into `bin` under the top directory.

 ## Client side (load generator)